-VisualSense is Swiss-based boutique advisory in Computer Vision and AI providing outstanding services to companies, startup incubators and institutions.
+VisualSense AI is a Swiss-based boutique advisory in Computer Vision and AI providing outstanding services to companies, startup incubators and institutions.

 Dr. Julien Weissenberg is a Computer Vision Expert.
 He completed his PhD at the Computer Vision Lab at ETH Zurich under the supervision of Prof. Luc Van Gool and holds an MSc in Advanced Computing from Imperial College London.

-He has a proven track record of inventing and implementing state-of-the-art alogrithms in Computer Vision and NP-hard problem optimization.
+He has a proven track record of inventing and implementing state-of-the-art algorithms in Computer Vision and NP-hard problem optimization.

 Julien has been an expert and speaker for companies and startup accelerators.
 He has been named a Global Shaper by the World Economic Forum.